Benefits of Leaf Litter Mulch in the Garden and How to Make It

 Is Leaf Litter Good for Plants?

-Leaf litter, which consists of fallen leaves and other organic debris that accumulates on the ground, can be beneficial for plants and ecosystems when used in moderation.
+Leaf litter, consisting of fallen leaves and other organic debris that accumulates on the ground, can benefit plants and ecosystems when used in moderation.

 Benefits include nutrient recycling, soil improvement, moisture retention, temperature regulation, habitat for beneficial organisms, erosion control, and biodiversity.